“It” at the start of a sentence can stand for a later verb with “to” or “-ing” or “that”

 1. Verbs with “that”

-(e) It is (un)true that social benefits can end poverty.
+(e) It is TRUE (THE TRUTH) that social benefits can end poverty.

-This kind of sentence often expresses agreement or disagreement with the statement after that (see 152.
+Such sentences are a common way of expressing agreement or disagreement (see 152.
 Agreeing and Disagreeing in Formal Contexts).
-Other expressions like (un)true include a fact, certain, clear, correct, obvious, right, undeniable, false, incorrect, unconvincing, untrue and difficult to accept.
-Note that expressions expressing doubt rather than falsehood, such as debatable, doubtful, not clear, uncertain and questionable, are more likely to have whether than that.
+Note that expressions of doubt rather than falsehood, such as debatable, doubtful, not clear, uncertain and questionable, are more likely to have whether than that.

-(g) It is surprising seeing/to see so much flu in summer.
+(g) It is surprising seeing so much flu in summer.

 2. Verbs with “to” or “-ing”

-Common Adjectives Usually Followed by “to” Rather than “-ing”
+Common Adjectives that Require a Later “to” Rather than “-ing”

 acceptable, advisable, allowed, appropriate, common, compulsory, critical, crucial, desirable, essential, important, necessary, normal (= “usual”), permissible, (im)possible, reasonable, recommended, unheard of, urgent, useful, usual, unusual, vital

-The meaning that a writer wishes to convey becomes more important when the word after it is typically followed by either to or -ing.
+In contrast to the above adjectives, those that elsewhere can be followed by either to or -ing allow the same choice in it sentences, but with different meanings.
 This is the case, for example, with rewarding in (b) above.
 Here is a list of common adjectives of this kind:

 amusing, difficult, easy, enjoyable, funny, good, hard, hurtful, impressive, nice, normal (= “right”), painful, pleasant, rewarding, safe, satisfying, strange, surprising, thrilling, tricky, useless